Crispy Breaded Chicken Cutlets

 Baked Breaded Chicken Cutlets

-Preheat the oven to 425 degrees F. Lightly oil a baking sheet and bake the breaded cutlets for 20 to 25 minutes, flipping halfway.
-You can also bake them on a wire rack placed in the rimmed baking sheet.
-I still recommend flipping them, but with the wire rack, the bottoms will still crisp up pretty well, though they won’t get quite as brown.
+Preheat the oven to 425°F. Place the breaded cutlets on a wire rack placed in a rimmed baking sheet, leaving space between them.
+Bake for 20 to 25 minutes until cooked through and golden brown.
+I recommend flipping them halfway through the cooking time, but with the wire rack, the bottoms will still crisp up pretty well, though they won’t get quite as brown.

 How to Serve Breaded Chicken Cutlets